 “Transferring at the end of this semester also poses a problem.
 That’s because the major employer in Davis is the university and their hiring schedule is matched to the quarter schedule that U.C.
 Davis uses.
 So we have people moving to Davis to start their new job on one of the quarter start dates.
 That’s why our second semester starts on January fifth.
 It coordinates with the start of the second quarter at U.C.
 Davis which starts on January second.
 Your first semester at Wilson High doesn’t end until January twenty-third.
 That means you’ll miss three weeks of classes here.
 We’d have to work out some sort of arrangement with Wilson High to have you turn in projects and take your finals early, or for you to have tutoring to cover what you’d miss here by starting three weeks late.
 I don’t recommend either.
 Ninth grade is a very important time in a student’s life, and I wouldn’t want to do anything to compromise your success.”

 “Then what do you recommend?”
 Mom asked.
 She seemed stressed.

 “If Tony’s temporary residency with his aunt and uncle could be extended, I’d strongly recommend that Tony complete his entire ninth grade at Wilson High School.
 That way he will avoid the problem of the mismatched semester start times between Wilson High and Davis High.
-He will complete his current classes and get credit for all of them as long as they have the same schedule, semester or year, as the equivalent class here.
+He will complete his current classes, including his semester and full-year finals and get credit for all of them as long as they have the same schedule, semester or year, as the equivalent class here.